Spatial Mapping

 Photons are generated within a material.
 However, to detect the photon, it must escape from the specimen.

 In transparent samples, the photons must pass through the sample and across the sample-vacuum interface to be detected.
 However, this is not the case for all samples.
-In semi-transparent or opaque materials, the photons may be re-absorbed before they can escape.
-And in the case of metals, this escape depth is limited to the material’s skin depth (a property of the material).
-Thus the image resolution is no longer limited by the size of the interaction volume rather the lateral spread of the interaction volume at the skin depth of the material.
-In many metals, a CL map can achieve a spatial resolution of 10 nm and is independent of the SEM’s accelerating voltage.
+The photons may be re-absorbed in semi-transparent or opaque materials before they can escape.
+In the case of metals, this escape depth is limited to the material's skin depth (a property of the material).
+Thus, the image resolution is no longer limited by the size of the interaction volume but rather by the lateral spread of the interaction volume at the skin depth of the material.
+A CL map can achieve a spatial resolution of 10 nm in many metals and is independent of the SEM's accelerating voltage.

 The below results show an AuPd nanostar analyzed at 20 kV accelerating voltage.
-The lateral spread of the interaction volume is of the order of 1 µm (larger than the particle itself); however, a spatial resolution in the polarization-filtered CL spectrum image is clearly better than 20 nm.
+The lateral spread of the interaction volume is 1 µm (larger than the particle itself); however, a spatial resolution in the polarization-filtered CL spectrum image is clearly better than 20 nm.

 SEM alignment

-Optical alignment is a key concern in mirror-based systems as incorrect alignment can waste >99.99% of the photons.
+Optical alignment is a key concern in mirror-based systems, as incorrect alignment can waste more than 99.99% of the photons.

-You can assume that light emerges from the sample at the point that the electron beam is located.
-If the sample and CL system are aligned well, the light reflects from the collection mirror in a collimated ray bundle, as light rays travel in parallel.
-Often some transfer optics like lenses, mirrors, or optical fibers are employed to transform the ray bundle to match the shape of the photon sensitive area of a detector (e.g., photomultiplier tube or a solid-state diode).
+You can assume that light emerges from the sample at the point where the electron beam is located.
+If the sample and CL system are aligned well, the light reflects from the collection mirror in a collimated ray bundle as light rays travel in parallel.
+Often, transfer optics like lenses, mirrors, or optical fibers are employed to transform the ray bundle to match the shape of the photon-sensitive area of a detector (e.g., a photomultiplier tube or a solid-state diode).

-The detector provides a signal whose magnitude is dependent on the detection rate of the photons; typically described as the (detected) CL intensity in units of counts/s.
-However, the electron beam can be scanned across the sample surface in a defined pattern and the CL intensity measured at each pixel.
-This forms a CL Map (2D data) that describes the spatial variation of the photon emission rate from the sample and maybe an unfiltered (contains no wavelength information) or a wavelength-filtered CL map (allows a limited range of wavelengths to reach the detector and contribute to the measured signal).
+The detector provides a signal whose magnitude depends on the photons' detection rate, typically described as the (detected) CL intensity in units of counts/s.
+However, the electron beam can be scanned across the sample surface in a defined pattern, and the CL intensity is measured at each pixel.
+This forms a CL Map (2D data) that describes the spatial variation of the photon emission rate from the sample and may be unfiltered (contains no wavelength information) or a wavelength-filtered CL map (allows a limited range of wavelengths to reach the detector and contribute to the measured signal).

-If the electron beam moves outside of the CL system's focal range, the light no longer travels through the optical system in an intended manner and few photons reach the detector.
+If the electron beam moves outside the CL system's focal range, the light no longer travels through the optical system in an intended manner, and few photons reach the detector.
 This photon loss results in a variation in the brightness of a CL image purely based on the non-uniformity of the light detection at low magnifications.
-This can be observed in the SEM at magnifications below ~200x where the CL Map reveals a bright region—sometimes referred to as the sweet spot or hot spot.
-To maximize sensitivity and to faithfully interpret CL Maps, it is critical to align the sweet spot to be coincident with the center of the SEM beam's scan pattern.
+This can be observed in the SEM at magnifications below ~200x, where the CL Map reveals a bright region—sometimes referred to as the sweet spot or hot spot.
+To maximize sensitivity and faithfully interpret CL Maps, aligning the sweet spot to coincide with the center of the SEM beam's scan pattern is critical.
 In other words, as the magnification of the SEM increases, the field of view of the CL map remains within the sweet spot.

-To achieve this, precisely locate the specimen at the focal point of the collecting objective, and the optical axes of CL and SEM systems must be co-aligned to within a few microns.
+To achieve this, the specimen must be precisely located at the focal point of the collecting objective, and the optical axes of CL and SEM systems must be co-aligned within a few microns.

 To do this:

-1. Align sample to CL system (z) by finding the sweet spot.
+1. Align the sample with the CL system (z) by finding the sweet spot.

-2. Align CL system (x,y) to e-beam axis of SEM (x,y) by repositioning the sweet spot so that it appears at the center of the field of view.
+2. Align the CL system (x,y) to the e-beam axis of SEM (x,y) by repositioning the sweet spot to appear at the center of the field of view.

 3. Focus e-beam at sample region of interest (z).

-Here is an example of the benefit that an aligned CL detector makes.
-Here the improvement in SNR is 10x but it could easily be 100 – 1000x improvement.
+Here is an example of the benefit that an aligned CL detector provides.
+The improvement in SNR is 10x, but it could easily be 100 – 1000x.

 For more details, refer to the alignment section in Getting Ready